Switzerland’s Nemo wins 68th Eurovision Song Contest after event roiled by protests over Gaza war

 Tensions and nerves were palpable in the hours before the final.
 Several artists were absent from the Olympics-style artists’ entrance at the start of the final dress rehearsal, though all appeared at the final.

-The announcers due to read the results for Norway and Finland both dropped out at the last minute, citing external events.

-Powerhouse French singer Slimane cut short his ballad “Mon Amour” at the dress rehearsal to give a speech urging people to be “united by music, yes — but with love, for peace.”
-He did not repeat the speech during the evening final.

-Several competitors made reference to peace or love at the end of their performances.
+Several competitors made reference to peace or love at the end of their performances, including France's Slimane, who said: “United by music for love and peace.”

-Pro-Palestinian protesters argue that Israel shouldn't be allowed to take part amid a war that has killed almost 35,000 Palestinians, according to the health ministry in the Hamas-run territory.

-Thousands of people marched for the second time this week on Saturday through Sweden’s third-largest city, which has a large Muslim population, to demand a boycott of Israel and a cease-fire in the seven-month war.

 Loreen, last year's Eurovision champion, said world events were "traumatizing," but urged people not to shut down the "community of love" that is Eurovision.